 CREATE TABLEstatement supports

 MAX_ROWSoptions.
-See Section 13.1.20, “CREATE TABLE Syntax”.
+See Section 13.1.20, “CREATE TABLE Statement”.
 The server uses these options to determine how large a table to permit.

 ALTER TABLE tbl_name MAX_ROWS=1000000000 AVG_ROW_LENGTH=nnn;